 Encrypting an Outlook email has become essential in present times.
-Outlook message contains confidential details which the sender and receiver do not want to share among the masses.
-So, we will clear your query How to Encrypt Email in Outlook?.
+Outlook message contains confidential details that the sender and receiver do not want to share among the masses.
+So, we will clear your query How to Encrypt Email in Outlook?
 Encrypting messages will save your email messages from data breaches and data leaks.

 Encrypting an email means converting the email messages to a scrambled ciphertext.
 Decrypting the encrypted message is a simple task as the receiver has the key to decipher the coded message for further reading.
 The key is a code used to encrypt the message.

 So, let’s begin with What kind of encryption methods are supported by MS Outlook?
 The encryption method used in MS Outlook is S/MIME, and OME, used in Office 365.
 Keep on going to learn How to Encrypt Email in Outlook?

 The two types of encryption methods currently used to secure an email message in MS Outlook are as given below:

 S/MIME: This encryption works only on Outlook or S/MIME support email applications.
 To encrypt an email message, both the sender and receiver must have installed and shared digitally signed certificates that prevent phishing attacks.
 S/MIME encryption is an abbreviation to Secure/Multipurpose Internet Mail Extensions.